 Working together, medical-legal partnership teams often detect patterns in patients’ needs that reveal opportunities to advance healthy policy solutions for whole communities.
-Our new patients-to-policy series features five stories of partnerships that worked upstream to promote health and transform care.
+The National Center for Medical-Legal Partnership’s new patients-to-policy series features five stories of partnerships that worked upstream to promote health and transform care.

 Helping Kids Get At-Home Care

 When children on ventilators were unable to leave the hospital due to a home-nursing shortage caused by low Medicaid reimbursement rates, the medical-legal partnership at Seattle Children’s sued the state Medicaid Director and the Director of the Healthcare Authority to help kids return home.
 They then turned their attention to advocacy with the state agencies to fix the reimbursement rates.
 Read the story.

 Whitman-Walker Health’s medical-legal partnership worked with insurance companies to remove requirements forcing Post-Exposure Prophylaxis medications (PEP) to be filled by mail.
 By doing so, they ensured people who were exposed to the HIV virus could get the medication they needed filled at a local pharmacy within the 72-hour window when the drug can be effective in preventing the transmission of HIV.
 Read the story.